MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-build-artifacts-v0.md

 **`retryDownloadCount`** - **Retry count**<br>
 `string`.
 Default value: `4`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Number of times to retry downloading a build artifact if the download fails.
+The number of times to retry downloading a build artifact if the download fails.
 <!-- :::editable-content-end::: -->
 <br>